Zekeriya Aknazarov: Biography

 Aknazarov was born on the Yamashevo farm in the Zilair canton of the Bashkir ASSR (now this village of the Baimak district of Bashkortostan does not exist), the eldest child in the family of the peasant Sharafutdin Gilyazhevich Aknazarov, who was engaged in the preparation of boards.

 He graduated from Temyasov Pedagogical School in 1940.
-From 1941 to 1942 he worked as a teacher at the Murzeevskaya elementary school in the Baymaksky district of the BASSR.
+From 1941 to 1942 he worked as a teacher at the Murzeevskaya elementary school in the Baymaksky district of the Bashkir ASSR.
 On August 22, 1942, he was drafted into the army.
 He served in Ufa.
 Despite his numerous requests, he was not sent to the front.

 Since 1946, he has been the second secretary of the Baymak RK VLKSM.